QinbinLi/qinbinli.github.io/_pages/about.md

   - /about.html
 ---

-I'm a postdoc at National University of Singapore.
+I'm a research fellow at National University of Singapore.
 I obtained the Ph.D. degree in Computer Science from National University of Singapore in 2022, advised by Prof. [Bingsheng He](https://www.comp.nus.edu.sg/~hebs/).
 I obtained my bachelor's degree from ACM Class, Huazhong University of Science and Technology in 2018.
 I received Google PhD Fellowship 2021.